How to Qualify for Eyelid Surgery

 Plastic surgeons have their own set of requirements for blepharoplasty patients.
 These are mostly health-related.
 Patients must be in good overall health with signs of aging or genetic-related abnormalities in the shape or drape of their eyelids and eye area.

 It’s important that patients are non-smokers or quit smoking prior to their surgery.
 The majority of blepharoplasty patients are between the ages of 40 and 80, though we also see patients younger than this at times.
-Finally, patients should have realistic expectations concerning their results.
+Finally, patients should have realistic expectations for eyelid surgery blepharoplasty concerning their results and quality recovery.

 Medicare and Insurance Qualifications